generalpurposelab/instruct-global/README.md

 2. **Schema Mapping**: The input schema is aligned with task categories from established models like InstructGPT.
 3. **Pipeline Processing**:
    - Creation of 'skeleton questions' in English with placeholders for data insertion.
-   - Evaluation of the skeleton dataset's quality.
    - Translation of skeleton questions into the target LRL.
-   - Substitution of placeholders with actual data from the input datasets.
+   - Substitution of placeholders with  data from the input datasets.
 4. **Output Generation**: The process culminates in a CSV file containing the instructional content, translations, and task metadata.

 ## Getting Started